Open Letter to Uganda’s Presidential Candidates

 AYINET Scales up Medical and Psycho-Social Rehabilitation for War Victims in the Greater Northern Uganda

-AYINET Scales up Medical and Psycho-Social Rehabilitation for War Victims in the Greater Northern Uganda Doctors in Kitgum hospital checking on a patient after undergoing a bullet removal surgeryOn September 23 2015, African Youth Initiative Network (AYINET) launched a project entitled ‘Rehabilitating Communities and Victims for Effective Recovery’ (RECOVER) with the support from Democratic Governance Facility (DGF).
-This project will…
+Medical Rehabilitation AYINET Scales up Medical and Psycho-Social Rehabilitation for War Victims in the Greater Northern Uganda Doctors in Kitgum hospital checking on a patient after undergoing a bullet removal surgeryOn September 23 2015, African Youth Initiative Network (AYINET) launched a project entitled ‘Rehabilitating Communities and Victims for Effective Recovery’ (RECOVER) with the support from Democratic Governance Facility (DGF).
+This…

 Comments Off on AYINET Scales up Medical and Psycho-Social Rehabilitation for War Victims in the Greater Northern Uganda